fmacgill/Ass1/CodeBook.md

 The initial naming of column utilised prefixes (ie t,f), suffixes (X,Y,Z), camel case, brackets (), scores (-) and abreviations (ie. std, Freq)

-For long variable names camelCase provide superior readablity, and when with an IDE is easy work with. scores were replaced with a captial for the next letter, and braces removed.
+For long variable names camelCase provides superior readablity, and  with an IDE are easy to work with.
+The renaming process, replaced lower case characters after a score with an upper case character, removed braces and scores, and replace 'Mag' was replace with 'Magnitude'.
+Where the string 'Body' was duplicated only one was maintained.

 There were a large number of abbreviations.
 Replacement of each abbreviations with a more descriptive string was considered.
 Maintaining the original naming style for the majority of case, means my intreptation of the experiment will not confuse future users.
-Only 'Mag' was replace with 'Magnitude'.

 Note : Some abbreviations are domain specific; jerk,t,f.